 The Company has established Audit, Nomination and Remuneration Committees.

 The Audit Committee has appointed Joanne Lake as chairman, and has primary responsibility for monitoring the quality of internal controls, ensuring that the financial performance of the Group is properly measured and reported on and reviewing reports from the Group’s auditors relating to the Group’s accounting and internal controls, in all cases having due regard to the interests of Shareholders.
-The Audit Committee meets at least three times a year.
-Peter Cheung and Stephen Hammett will be the other members of the Audit Committee.

 The Remuneration Committee has appointed Stephen Hammett as chairman, and reviews the performance of the executive directors and determine their terms and conditions of service, including their remuneration and the grant of options, having due regard to the interests of Shareholders.
 The Remuneration Committee meets at least once a year.
-Peter Cheung and Joanne Lake will be the other members of the Remuneration Committee.

 Share Dealing Code

 The Directors and the Proposed Directors understand the importance of complying with the AIM Rules relating to dealings by directors and certain other employees of the Group in the Ordinary Shares and has established a share dealing code.
 The Company has taken all reasonable steps to ensure compliance by the directors and any relevant employees.
 The Directors and the Proposed Directors believe that the share dealing code adopted by the Board is appropriate for a company quoted on AIM.
 The Board will comply with Rule 21 of the AIM Rules relating to directors’ dealings and will take reasonable steps to ensure compliance by the Company’s “applicable employees” as defined in the AIM Rules.